iteapoy/GANDenoising/README.md

   > ​    raise ValueError("GraphDef cannot be larger than 2GB.")
   > ValueError: GraphDef cannot be larger than 2GB.

   Actually, this is not an error.
-As the checkpoint of the model you previously trained has been stored in the directory **Checkpoints**, you may just rerun `python3 train.py`(**！！！DON'T CLEAR CHECKPOINTS**).
+As the checkpoint of the model you previously trained has been stored in the folder **Checkpoints**, you may just rerun `python3 train.py`(**！！！DON'T CLEAR FOLDER CHECKPOINTS**).
 The code will restore the last checkpoint and continue to run.

   &nbsp;